 This delicious and warming beef stew is so easy to make.
-All the ingredients are cooked together in one pan and left to slow cook for an hour.
-The ultimate comfort food this St Patricks Day!
+All the ingredients are cooked together in one pan and left to slow cook for a couple of hours.
+The ultimate comfort food this St Patrick’s Day!

 Because the potatoes are cooked within the stew, it is a complete meal by itself but if you want to make dinner extra special then you could whip up some of my Soda Bread Scones to serve alongside it.
 Smeared in butter and dipped into the stew, they really do complete this hearty Irish dish!